Perspective | How politicians target you: 3,000 data points on every voter, including your phone number

 Even 3,000 data points on a voter pales in comparison to the gobs that Facebook collects about what its members share and do on and off the social network.
 Facebook is quick to say it doesn’t sell our data to anyone, but its ad-targeting abilities are extraordinarily valuable.
 That’s one reason the Trump and Biden campaigns have spent more than $210 million on the social network in 2020, according to OpenSecrets, far more than the $81 million Facebook says the Trump and Hillary Clinton campaigns spent in the 2016 race.

-Facebook allows, for example, a campaign to upload a list of people it knows are responsive to a particular message and then use the social network’s algorithms find a “look-alike audience” of new people to target.
+Facebook allows, for example, a campaign to upload a list of people it knows are responsive to a particular message and then use the social network’s algorithms to find a “look-alike audience” of new people to target.
 Facebook has acknowledged the power and peril of its microtargeting capabilities: For the week before Election Day, Facebook has paused allowing new political ads to be created (though existing ads will still be around).

 In the name of transparency, Facebook now offers a button you can click labeled “Why You’re Seeing This Ad.”
 But I haven’t found it very useful, in part because it doesn’t explain how my experience — the ads I see — might be different from yours.

 Remember my Hugh the Borg ad?
 Facebook’s disclosure said only the Biden campaign wanted to reach people in the United States who were 18 or older.
 I wasn’t convinced that was the only reason.
-Sure enough, digging through my Facebook advertising settings, I discovered from years of tracking my life Facebook on its own had decided that Star Trek was one of my advertising “interests.”
+Sure enough, digging through my Facebook advertising settings, I discovered from years of tracking my life that Facebook on its own had decided that Star Trek was one of my advertising “interests.”

 I guess Hugh the Borg was right: Resistance is futile.